skrey/yellow-extensions/plugins/smartypants/README.md

-Smartypants plugin 0.1.1
+Smartypants plugin 0.5.1
 ========================
 Text formatting and better typography.

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
-2. Download [smartypants.php](smartypants.php?raw=true), copy into your `system/plugins` folder.
+2. Download [smartypants.php](smartypants.php?raw=true), copy it into your `system/plugins` folder.

 To uninstall delete the plugin.